google/resultstoreui/README.md

 # Resultstore Search

-Service to search through invocation in resultstore.
+Service to search and render invocations and tests in resultstore.

+## Client Documentation

+Client component documentation can be viewed [here](https://google.github.io/resultstoreui/)

 ## Prerequisites